particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

  * PMIC (Power Management IC) and Fuel Gauge
  * On-module additional 8MB SPI flash
  * CAN Bus: on-board, integrated CAN Bus controller and transceiver making it ideal for fleet and micromobility
+ * Boost Converter to power 5V CAN devices from a 3.6V battery
  * RTC: Battery-backed external real-time clock
  * Watchdog Timer: integrated hardware WDT
- * 10 Mixed signal GPIO (8 x Analog, 10 x Digital), UART, I2C, SPI
+ * 10 Mixed signal GPIO (8 x Analog, 10 x Digital, UART, I2C, SPI)
  * USB 2.0 full speed (12 Mbps)
  * JTAG (SWD) pins
  * Support for external RGB status LED
  * Support for external Reset and Mode buttons
  * On-module MFF2 Particle SIM
  * Bluetooth chip antenna on module, switchable to use U.FL connector in software.
- * Two on-module U.FL connectors for cellular, GNSS, BLE, Wi-Fi, and alternative GNSS.
+ * Five on-module U.FL connectors for cellular, GNSS, BLE, Wi-Fi, and alternative GNSS.
  * Castellated module designed to be reflow soldered to your own custom base board, or pre-populated on a Particle Evaluation Board or Carrier Board.
  * FCC, IC, and CE certified
  * RoHS compliant (lead-free)